 I once had a student, who had dropped out of school in the 8th grade.
 He was so far behind the first time we studied together, it took us 3 hours to complete a single 25 minute math section from the SAT.
 He didn't even know how to add fractions.

 My paradigm as a teacher is to make myself progressively unnecessary.
-So, when Danny and I began, I was there all the time.
-Until I wasn't, and Danny, the kid everyone thought of as failure, had scored over 2100 on the SAT.
+So, when he and I began, I was there all the time.
+Until I wasn't, and my student, the kid everyone thought of as failure, had scored over 2100 on the SAT.

 It is possible to overcome the context of your environment.